rahmanTecho/jagota/README.md

-Jagota Sales Dashboard
+# Jagota Sales Dashboard

-Introduction
+## Introduction

-Jagota Sales Dashboard is a web application designed to visualize sales data.
+Jagota Sales Dashboard is a web application designed for visualizing sales data.
 It allows users to filter data by year and view detailed sales metrics.

-Public Access URL
+### Public Access URL

-The application is hosted and can be accessed at: http://jagota-sales-env.eba-vetm3ihj.us-east-1.elasticbeanstalk.com/
+Access the application here: [Jagota Sales Dashboard](http://jagota-sales-env.eba-vetm3ihj.us-east-1.elasticbeanstalk.com/)

-How to Use the App
+## How to Use the Application

-Running with Docker Compose
+### Running with Docker Compose

-You can run the application locally using Docker Compose.
-This requires having Docker and Docker Compose installed on your machine.
+Ensure you have Docker and Docker Compose installed on your machine.
+Then follow these steps:

-Starting the Application:

-sh
-Copy code
+1. **Start the Application:**

 docker-compose up

-This command builds and starts the containers defined in your docker-compose.yml.
-Once the containers are up and running, you can access the application at http://localhost.
+This command will build and start the containers.
+Once running, the application is accessible at `http://localhost`.

-Stopping the Application:

-sh
-Copy code
+2. **Stop the Application:**

 docker-compose down

-This command stops and removes the containers, networks, volumes, and images created by docker-compose up.
+This will stop and remove all running containers and networks.

-Navigating the Application
+### Navigating the Dashboard

-Dashboard: Access the dashboard to view and interact with the sales data.
+- Access the dashboard to view the sales data.
-Filtering Data: Use the filter options to select the year range for the sales data you wish to view.
+- Use the filter component to select a specific year range and view relevant sales data.

-Technology Stack
+## Technology Stack

-Frontend: The frontend is built with React, offering a dynamic and responsive user interface.
-Backend: The backend is powered by Node.js, providing efficient data handling and API services.
-DevOps:
-Docker & Docker Compose: Used for containerizing the application and managing multi-container Docker applications.
-Nginx: Serves as a reverse proxy, routing requests to the appropriate backend and frontend services.
-AWS Elastic Beanstalk: Used for deploying the application and managing the cloud infrastructure.
+- **Frontend**: Developed with React.
+- **Backend**: Built using Node.js and express
+- **DevOps Tools**: Docker, Docker Compose, Nginx for reverse proxy, and AWS Elastic Beanstalk.